+256-392-177-904 +256 788 672363 +256-702-613-081 info@queenelizabethparkuganda.com

 How to get to the gorilla destinations

-Both Bwindi impenetrable national park and Mgahinga gorilla national park are located in south western part of Uganda and can be accessed by air transport means where you will book scheduled or charter domestic flights from Entebbe international airport to Kihihi or Kisoro airstrips and then connect to the park headquarters by road.
+Both Bwindi Impenetrable National Park and Mgahinga Gorilla National Park are located in south southwestern part of Uganda and can be accessed by air transport means, where you will book scheduled or charter domestic flights from Entebbe international airport to Kihihi or Kisoro airstrips and then connect to the park headquarters by road.

 Bwindi impenetrable national park and Mgahinga gorilla national park can also be accessed by road transport means where you will drive from Kampala or Entebbe through Masaka, Mbarara, Kabale and then to the park headquarters which takes about 9 to 10 hours’ drive in a comfortable safari vehicle.